 - Laugh at the weird stuff; there is a lot of it (and yourself)

 Have fun and enjoy the weird and wonderful island of Cuba!

 Wrap-Up Safest Countries For Solo Female Travelers

-Bottom line is that Cuba is not a high-risk destination for solo female travelers or any travelers.
+The bottom line is that Cuba is not a high-risk destination for solo female travelers or any travelers.

-Be conscious, normally aware, don’t go off with strangers alone in cars (unless it is a taxi), watch your drink, normal things all over the world.
+Be conscious, and normally aware, don’t go off with strangers alone in cars (unless it is a taxi), watch your drink, normal things all over the world.

 And then focus on enjoying your time in Cuba, stay curious and open-minded, and don’t sweat the things that are weird or different from your home country!